The Bankrate promise

-An ISO fire rating is a score provided to fire departments and insurance companies by a company called ISO Mitigation.
+An ISO fire rating is a score provided to fire departments and insurance companies by the Insurance Services Office.
 The score reflects how prepared a community and area is for fires.
-While it mainly focuses on the local fire departments and water supply, there are other factors that contribute to an area’s score
+While it mainly focuses on the local fire departments and water supply, there are other factors that contribute to an area’s score.

-An ISO score has the power to affect your insurance premium, and can even cause an insurance company to deny you service altogether in some circumstances.
+An ISO score has the power to affect the insurance premium of every homeowner in the area and can even cause an insurer to deny you coverage in some circumstances.

 How an ISO fire rating is determined

-The ISO states that there are four categories that account for the scoring model no matter where in the U.S. your home resides.
-Each carries a specific weight and reflects a different aspect of fire prevention.
+The ISO uses the Fire Suppression Rating Schedule (FSRS) to determine community ratings.
+The FSRS is a manual that lists the most important elements of an area’s fire protection system.
+There are four categories that account for their scoring model, no matter where in the U.S. your home is located.
+Each category carries a specific weight and reflects a different aspect of fire prevention.

-The highest score an area can receive from ISO is a 1, while the lowest is a 10.
+The highest PPC score an area can receive from ISO is a 1 and the lowest is a 10.
 While the biggest category is the fire department, which accounts for 50% of the score, the hardest to improve is an area’s water supply.
 A lack of fire hydrants and access to an adequate amount of water cannot be easily remedied and would require extensive infrastructure development to fix.

-It is possible your insurance application would be denied based on an ISO report, but many companies only use ISO for part of their calculations.
+It is possible your homeowners insurance policy would be denied based on an ISO report, but many companies only use ISO for part of their calculations.
 Should you be unable to get a policy with one company, you may be able to submit applications to other home insurance providers.
-Not all companies will deny you service due to your area’s ISO score.
+Not all carriers will deny you coverage due to your area’s PPC score.

 How does an ISO fire rating affect insurance rates?

-In 2018, fire and lightning accounted for 32.7% of all homeowners insurance losses, according to III.
+Fire and lightning accounted for almost 24% of all homeowners insurance losses in 2020, according to the Insurance Information Institute.
+Between 2016 and 2020, the average fire and lightning claim resulted in $77,340 in insured losses.
 It is for this reason that insurance companies continue to take fire safety very seriously when calculating a premium, and is why they use ISO scores to determine how at risk your home is.

 If your fire department has a strong score from the ISO, this suggests to your insurance provider that the likelihood of your home being destroyed by a fire is low.
 It could still happen, of course, but the chances are not as high as they could be if you lived somewhere with a poor ISO score.

-Homes are located in an area that has a poor score from the ISO, may result in a higher premium to reflect the greater risk companies take on by insuring the home.
+Homes located in an area that has a poor PPC rating may result in a higher premium to reflect the greater risk companies take on by insuring the home.
 However, some companies may not even look at ISO scores and instead rely on other data to determine risk.